 2. Be visible and lead by example.
 Cable news channels, Internet news feeds, and social media have made politics part of our daily lives both at work and at home.
 Rather than censoring all political conversation at the office, HR managers should aim to be visible and lead by example.
 Know what employees are talking about, show compassion, and demonstrate appropriate responses.

 3. Teach civility.
 If a political discussion gets heated, the situation can become unpredictable.
 Urge employees to focus on common ground and remain civil.
 If someone starts getting emotional, it’s time to end the conversation.
-Teach employees to recognise boundaries and show respect for differing opinions.
+Teach employees to recognize boundaries and show respect for differing opinions.
 If appropriate, provide conflict resolution training to employees and managers.

 Political discussion and your workforce